 A project proposal was successfully submitted to DfE on behalf of the West Midlands Safeguarding Partnerships to develop regional safeguarding procedures.
 It was felt that it would be sensible to move to a more regional approach to multi-agency working around safeguarding, especially in light of the fact that so many partner organisations (including Police, Probation, Health, and many others) span an area that crosses local authority boundaries.

 How to use the manual

-Use the link to the contents page to access the different sections of the regional procedures - Statutory Child Protection Procedures; Regional Safeguarding Guidance; Local Area Specific Safeguarding Information and Procedures With respect to the Local Area Specific Safeguarding Information and Procedures please choose from the drop-down list to access the localised content for your respective area.
+Use the link to the contents page to access the different sections of the regional procedures - Statutory Child Protection Procedures; Regional Safeguarding Guidance; Local Area Specific Safeguarding Information and Procedures.

 Child protection referrals